UMM-CSci-4453-S19/lab-7-decaf/README.md

 ## Mixing in a little database

-Now we are going to create a table called `till_buttons`.
-The purpose of this table is to hold the data necessary to produce buttons that look like this:
+Now we are going to bring everything together.
+In the folder `first_buttons` you will find a file named `lab7server.js`.
+It should look very similar to your `express.js` file from the last section.
+The main difference is that it sends the contents of an array called `buttons`.
+Go ahead and run it with `node lab7server.js` and leave it running.

+In your browser enter the address `localhost:1337`.
+Since you did not specify a file the default file of `index.html` (which is in `first_buttons/public`) is selected.
+This is (no surprise) an angular app.
+There are a few differences in how I put this together from the earlier portions of the lab:

+* Bootstrap is loaded (you can use that later to make things look nice)
+* the angular code is stored in the single file `buttons.js`

+Notice that each button in the web page has an HTML code chunk that looks a bit like this:

 ```
 <div style="position:absolute;left:320px;top:100px"><button id="1" >food</button></div>